Chiropractic Pregnancy Care

 Understanding the mum’s wonderful body

-The tone and activity of a woman’s pelvic stabilizing musculature (abdominal muscles and pelvic floor) affects the ability to tolerate additional stresses during pregnancy and labour.
+The tone and activity of a woman’s pelvic stabilizing musculature (abdominal muscles and pelvic floor) affect the ability to tolerate additional stresses during pregnancy and labour.
 The pelvic floor can be depicted as a muscular basket suspended from the pelvis and any distortions in its bony support will alter the tensions in this region.
 Pelvic rotation is common and usually caused by prolonged sitting and incorrect sitting postures.

 Sacroiliac instability or laxity is also one of the regular accompanying feature in back pain during pregnancy.
-It is said to be due to the effects of pregnancy hormones such as relaxin, estradiol, progesterones and cortisol on the integrity of the ligamentous systems.4 The pelvic floor comprised of a group of muscles and soft tissues has to dilate greatly to allow delivery.
-In circumstances whereby there is presence of pelvic rotation and/or sacroiliac instability, it creates a more difficult passage for delivery of the baby during birthing.5
+It is said to be due to the effects of pregnancy hormones such as relaxin, estradiol, progesterone, and cortisol on the integrity of the ligamentous systems.4 The pelvic floor comprised of a group of muscles and soft tissues have to dilate greatly to allow delivery.
+In circumstances whereby there is a presence of pelvic rotation and/or sacroiliac instability, it creates a more difficult passage for delivery of the baby during birthing.5

 How can chiropractic care make a difference?

 Logically speaking, if the sacrum, pelvis and supporting musculatures are balanced in preparation for pregnancy, the management during pregnancy will most likely be uncomplicated and chances of constraints are reduced.